 Necessity - the Mother of Invention

 Ever since the dawn of mankind, we have had a need to gather . . . people sharing similar backgrounds and experiences.
 In September, 1992, Tom Alsop and David Dalton were visiting a number of church-related singles clubs.
 In fact, they would try to "squeeze in" as many singles gatherings they could on any given Sunday, maybe two or three in the morning and two in the evening.
 And they also enjoyed their golf game together.

-One day, in September of 1992, the two were out playing golf, when Alsop began flirting with a female foursome on the opposite fairway.
+One day, in September of 1992, the two were out playing golf, when Alsop began to notice a few women on the opposite fairway.
 And then the idea struck him: why not start a singles club for people who play golf?

 They talked with a number of courses and put some time into developing some ideas about the club.
 A number of signs were placed around town advertising an organizational meeting.
 A few weeks later, Tom and David, and four other golfers, gathered in a restaurant in Charlotte, North Carolina and officially formed the Charlotte Singles Golf Association.
 Within two years, the membership had grown to 175 members.
 Tom Alsop served for two years as its first president and David Dalton found Ms. Right and headed off into the sunset.

-Drawing from this success, Alsop formed ASGA in 1996 and began a national publicity campaign to let people know that there were alternatives to bars and nightclubs.
+Drawing from this success, Alsop formed the national organization, the American Singles Golf Association, or ASGA, in 1996 and began a national publicity campaign to let people know that there were alternatives to bars and nightclubs.

 In a matter of 24 months, 4000+ people had called in to inquire about forming or joining a local chapter.
 By April, 1998, nineteen chapters had been set-up throughout the United States.
-By the end of 2014, over 40,000 had joined in over 70 chapters.
+By the end of 2020, over 40,000 had joined in over 70 cities.

 People who join comment "why didn’t someone think of this earlier!" or "this is exactly the type of club I’m looking for . . . nice people in an unintimidating environment."